i3-workspace-names-daemon/i3-workspace-names-daemon/README.md

 ```
 python3 -m json.tool  /path/to/your/app-icons.json
 ```

+NB: to further validate the icon names are all existing you can try run the daemon manually

 where the key is the name of the i3-window (ie. what is shown in the i3-bar when it is not configured yet) and  the value is the font-awesome icon name you want to show instead, see [picking icons](#picking-icons).